Probing torsion field with Einstein-Cartan theory at the HL-LHC: an angular distribution case study: Results

-The efficiency plots indicate that implementing these four stringent selection cuts significantly reduces background noise from DY and ZZ processes, while also minimizing contamination from $t\bar{t}$, WW, and WZ events.
-Furthermore, this approach guarantees that the signal maintains a consistently flat efficiency at high $p_T$ levels for muons.
+The efficiency plots indicate that implementing these four stringent selection cuts significantly suppresses backgrounds from DY and ZZ processes, while also minimizing contamination from $t\bar{t}$, tW, WW, and WZ events.
+Furthermore, this approach guarantees that the signal maintains a consistently flat efficiency at high muons $p_T$ ($p^{\mu}_T > 200$ GeV).

 The graphs depicted in Figure \ref{fig8} show the distributions of the cos$\theta_{CS}$ for events that have passed the event final selection criteria mentioned in Tables \ref{table:selection2} in multiple mass bins: 160 $< M_{\mu^+\mu^-} <$ 240 GeV \ref{bin200}, 260 $< M_{\mu^+\mu^-} <$ 340 GeV \ref{bin300}, 360 $< M_{\mu^+\mu^-} <$ 440 GeV \ref{bin400}, 460 $< M_{\mu^+\mu^-} <$ 540 GeV \ref{bin500}, and 560 $< M_{\mu^+\mu^-} <$ 640 GeV \ref{bin600}.
 Applying the final cuts mentioned in table \ref{table:selection2} demonstrates that the signal samples are easily distinguishable from the SM backgrounds.